letientai299/read-clrs/chapters/01/exercises.md

 1.1-1
 -----

-Q: Give a real-world example that requires sorting or a real-world example that re- quires computing a convex hull.
+**Q**: Give a real-world example that requires sorting or a real-world example that re- quires computing a convex hull.

-A: Sorting is required when we have to turn order the items unordered in a set.
+**A**: Sorting is required when we have to turn order the items unordered in a set.
 For example, when we have to process a list of todo tasks in order of their important, we must sort the tasks based on their level of important.